Omar622/blog-api/README.md

 # blog-api

-This is Blog-Api created with node js (express).
+This is Blog-Api created with node js (express, mongoose).

 # overview
 * There are users can sign-up, log-in and log out.